cjherman6/rf_implementation/README.md

 These further confirm what we saw earlier, that size, year, and AC are good predictors of a bulldozers sale price.

 ![Sale Medians](https://s3.amazonaws.com/chermsbucket/rf_imp_folder/summary.png)

+## Conclusion:

+The model finished with a validation accuracy of .91 and we were able to identify features that were important in predicting sale price (YearMade, ProductSize, Enclosure).
+This is a framework that can be used across any tabular data to find insights on what features are important in predicting a given dependent variable.